Leopard125/EMMOP/README.md

 ------

-The code is built above PlatEMO: A MATLAB platform for evolutionary multi-objective optimization [educational forum], thanks to Ye Tian, Ran Cheng, Xingyi Zhang, and Yaochu Jin.
+The code is built upon PlatEMO: A MATLAB platform for evolutionary multi-objective optimization [educational forum], thanks to Ye Tian, Ran Cheng, Xingyi Zhang, and Yaochu Jin.
 Note that we use a previous version of PlatEMO v2.7.

 How to use the code: